ibm-cloud-docs/cephaas/about_bs_api.md

 ## Block operations
 {: #api-block-ops}

-These operations create, delete, get information about, and control behavior of block storage.
+These operations create, delete, get information about, and control the behavior of block storage.

 | Bucket operation        | Note                                                                            |
 |:------------------------|:--------------------------------------------------------------------------------|